Wondahs/mongo_CRUD/README.md

-# MongoDB CRUD API - Bookstore
+# MongoDB CRUD API

-This Node.js backend API uses MongoDB for managing a collection of books.
+This Node.js backend API uses MongoDB for managing a database and collection.
+It can be a collection of anything.
+For this exaple `bookstore` database and `books` collection is used .
 It supports CRUD (Create, Read, Update, Delete) operations and is designed to be easily customizable to suit your needs.

 ## Features